U.S. coronavirus deaths top 150,000, among highest in deaths per capita globally

 “Use of masks is up, but not as high as it should be.
 If 95% of Americans wore masks each time they left their homes, infection rates would drop, hospitalizations would drop, and forecast deaths would drop,” the IHME said.

-Reporting by Lisa Shumaker; Writing by Sonya Hepinstall; Editing by Howard Goller
+Reporting by Lisa Shumaker and Rich McKay; Additional reporting by Tim Ahmann, Maria Caspani and Susan Heavey; Writing by Sonya Hepinstall; Editing by Howard Goller